chingu-voyages/Handbook/docs/guides/voyage/voyage.md

   1. Tier

     All participants in a team will be from the same tier.
 This is the tier you selected on the [Voyage Signup form](https://forms.gle/NkSP7DS3oz4sEzdh8).

+    For Web Development teams:
-     * Tier 1: Developers, plus Agile Product Owners and/or Scrum Masters if they are available
+    * Tier 1: Developers, plus Product Owners and/or Scrum Masters if they are available
-     * Tier 2: All roles
-     * Tier 3: All roles
+    * Tier 2: Developers, plus Product Owners, Scrum Masters, & UI/UX Designers if they are available
+    * Tier 3: Developers, plus Product Owners, Scrum Masters, & UI/UX Designers if they are available

+    For Data Science teams:
+    * All tiers: Data Scientists, plus Product Owners and/or Scrum Masters if they are available

   2. Timezone